First and only oral therapy approved for mild, moderate, and severe plaque psoriasis, and active PsA SEE THE DATA

 Please click here for the full Prescribing Information.

 References: 1.
 Otezla [package insert].
 Thousand Oaks, CA: Amgen Inc. 2.
 Stein Gold L, Papp K, Pariser D, et al. J Am Acad Dermatol.
 2022;86(1):77-85.
-3. Papp K, Reich K, Leonardi CL, et al. J Am Acad Dermatol.
+3. Data on file, Amgen Inc. 4.
+Papp K, Reich K, Leonardi CL, et al. J Am Acad Dermatol.
 2015;73(1):37-49.
-4. Data on file, Amgen Inc. 5.
-Van Voorhees AS, Gold LS, Lebwohl M, et al. J Am Acad Dermatol.
+5. Van Voorhees AS, Gold LS, Lebwohl M, et al. J Am Acad Dermatol.
 2020;83(1):96-103.
-6. Merola F, Parish L, Guenther L, et al. Abstract presented at: the 31st Annual Meeting of the European Academy of Dermatology and Venereology (EADV); September 7-10, 2022.
-7. Reich K, Gooderham M, Green L, et al. J Eur Acad Dermatol Venereol.
+6. Reich K, Gooderham M, Green L, et al. J Eur Acad Dermatol Venereol.
 2017;31(3):507-517.